FlipsideCrypto/livequery-models/models/doc_descriptions/general/__overview__.md

 {% docs __overview__ %}

-# Welcome to the Flipside Crypto Reference Models Documentation!
+# Welcome to the Flipside Crypto Utility Functions Documentation!

 ## **What does this documentation cover?**
-The documentation included here details the design of the Reference functions available via [Flipside Crypto](https://flipsidecrypto.xyz/).
-For more information on how these functions are built, please see [the github repository.](https://github.com/FlipsideCrypto/reference-models)
+The documentation included here details the design of the utility functions available via [Flipside Crypto](https://flipsidecrypto.xyz/).
+For more information on how these functions are built, please see [the github repository.](https://github.com/FlipsideCrypto/fsc-utils)

 ### **Overview of Available Functions**